-If you’re hosting a gathering this Thanksgiving or having a dinner party, serving an appetizer is a great way to keep the crowd happy while you get the main event ready.
+If you’re hosting a gathering during the holidays or having a dinner party, serving an appetizer is a great way to keep the crowd happy while you get the main event ready.
 Since turkey or ham is the star of the show, our Calabash seafood restaurant in Raleigh is sharing some amazing seafood appetizer ideas.

 Simple Seafood Appetizer – Mini Crab Cakes

 For the crowd that will be standing and chatting (and snacking), these mini crab cakes are simple for you to make and convenient to eat.

 For the crab cakes:

 - ½ cup mayonnaise

 - 1 egg

 - 2 tbsp chopped fresh chives

 - 1tsp Dijon mustard